jonathanvdc/skeleshare-cgo26-artifact/README.md

   ghcr.io/jonathanvdc/skeleshare-cgo26-artifact:latest
 ```

-This will invoke the evaluation script to produce a VHDL design for each experiment to which equality saturation finds a solution.
+Running the container invokes the evaluation script, which generates a VHDL design for each experiment where equality saturation produces a valid solution.
-The VHDL code for each experiment is stored in:
+The resulting VHDL for each experiment is stored in:

 ```
 ./results/<experiment-id>/lowering/
 ```

-After running the container, the following folder will be created as well and contain the required hardware wrapper and environment setup files to run synthesis.
+After running the container, the script folder is created that contains the hardware wrapper and the required environment setup files for synthesis.
 ```
 ./results/scripts
 ```

-Before moving to the next step, please running the following command to ensure the script files are reachable.
-The command ``echo $SCRIPTDIR`` should include the absolute path to the ``scripts`` folder
+Before moving to the next step, please run the following command to confirm that the script directory is correctly set and reachable.
+The output of ``echo $SCRIPTDIR`` should be the absolute path to the ``scripts`` folder:
 ```
 export SCRIPTDIR=$(pwd)/results/scripts
 echo $SCRIPTDIR
 ```

-### 4. Running Synthesized Designs
+### 4. Running synthesized designs

-Since synthesis typically takes between **4 to 8 hours** for each benchmark in the paper, we provide pre-synthesized designs that correspond exactly to the generated VHDL files for each experiment.
+Because synthesis typically takes **4–8 hours per benchmark** in the paper, we provide pre-synthesized designs that correspond exactly to the VHDL generated for each experiment.
 These can be found under:
 ```bash
 /mnt/sdc1/examples/cgo26_ae/<experiment-id>/
 ```

-To directly execute an experiment's pre-synthesized hardware design on the FPGA board, navigate to the experiment's directory and run the following commands:
+To run an experiment using its pre-synthesized hardware design on the FPGA board, go to the corresponding experiment directory and execute the following commands:

 ```bash
 source $SCRIPTDIR/profile